 Warnings, precautions and contraindications for penicillin

 Penicillin antibiotics should be avoided in patients with suspected penicillin allergy.
-However some studies suggest that true allergy may be present in only 1 in 10 individiduals thought to be allergic.
-Penicliin may cross react with cephalosporins in 5-10% of those with penicillin allergy.
+However, some studies suggest that true allergy may be present in only 1 in 10 individuals thought to be allergic.
+Penicillin may cross-react with cephalosporins in less than 1% of those with penicillin allergy.